Investigating and Designing for Trust in AI-powered Code Generation Tools: Related Work

-Building on prior work exploring the emerging interaction paradigms between users and generative AI models mostly in creative tasks, we study user interactions with generative AI tools in the context of software engineering.
+The recent development of generative AI models unleashes new possibilities for AI tools to support complex human tasks~\cite{bommasaniOpportunitiesRisksFoundation2021}, including software engineering~\cite{barkeGroundedCopilotHow2022, zieglerProductivityAssessmentNeural2022, birdTakingFlightCopilot2023, weiszBetterTogetherEvaluation2022}.
 Software engineering is a type of complex and high-demanding information work that often involves high cognitive load and stress~\cite{sarkarWhatItProgram2022, ernst2022ieeesoftware, Helgesson2019, Goncales2019}, and therefore demands high-quality support.
-As a means to provide support for this complex work, commercial AI-powered code generation tools such as GitHub Copilot~\cite{GitHubCopilotYour}, Tabnine~\cite{AIAssistantSoftware}, Kite~\cite{KiteSayingFarewell2022}, and Amazon Code Whisperer~\cite{MLpoweredCodingCompanion} have emerged and become a novel service to expert and novice code creators alike.
-These tools provide AI services powered by large language models trained on code data~\cite{GitHubCopilotYour, sobania2022comprehensive} and can suggest code based on user prompts and project context~\cite{brown2020language}.
-For instance, powered by the OpenAI Codex model and trained on source code repositories on Github~\cite{OpenAICodex2021}, Copilot functions as an extension in multiple code editors that can generate code suggestions as ghost text at the user's cursor location.
-When using such AI tools, users can write comments in natural language and prompt the AI to generate code that they can accept, reject, make edits, and choose from various candidates.
+As a means to provide support for this complex work, commercial AI-powered code generation tools such as \gh Copilot~\cite{GitHubCopilotYour} and Tabnine~\cite{AIAssistantSoftware} have emerged and become a novel service to expert and novice code creators alike.
+These tools provide AI services powered by large language models trained on code data~\cite{GitHubCopilotYour, sobania2022comprehensive} and suggest code based on user prompts and project context~\cite{brown2020language}.
+For instance, powered by the OpenAI Codex model~\cite{OpenAICodex2021}, Copilot is an extension in code editors that can generate code suggestions as ghost text at the user's cursor location.
+When using AI code generation tools, users can write comments in natural language and prompt the AI to generate code that they can accept, reject, make edits, and choose from various candidates.
 The AI can also complete users' in-progress code within a single line or by completing the function.
-Compared to traditional code completion tools based on defined rules and existing repositories, AI-powered code generation tools produce longer and more contextually relevant code snippets by synthesizing new code that might not exist in any code base~\cite{birdTakingFlightCopilot2023}.
+Compared to traditional code completion tools based on defined rules and documentation, AI-powered code generation tools produce longer and more contextually relevant code snippets by synthesizing new code that might not exist in any code base~\cite{birdTakingFlightCopilot2023}.
+As AI code generation tools introduce a brand new interaction paradigm between developers and AI~\cite{mozannarReadingLinesModeling2023, xuInIDECodeGeneration2022}, early empirical investigations show that developers struggle to adapt to the new interaction pattern, often having an incomplete mental model of what Copilot can do or not~\cite{sarkarWhatItProgram2022} and finding it challenging to review and evaluate the quality of AI-generated code~\cite{vaithilingamExpectationVsExperience2022, barkeGroundedCopilotHow2022, birdTakingFlightCopilot2023, perryUsersWriteMore2022}.
+These known usability challenges motivate us to understand how developers evaluate the trustworthiness of AI-powered code-generation tools.